jamcowl/PythonTutorial/README.md

 41.334938049316406 -73.08783721923828 0.0 2015.0 1.0 14:20:00
 ... etc ...
 ```
+The aim of this tutorial is to facilitate trial-and-error learning, by setting you tasks you may or may not know how to complete.
+Hints are provided for tools you may wish to use and places you may find useful information, but the biggest hint of all is this: wing it.

+Try anything and everything that occurs to you to get the desired outcome from your code, then run it to see if it works.
+If it doesn't work, try something else and run it again.
+Google any error messages you get and try out solutions.
+Even if you don't find someone with your exact problem, try looking for similarities and wiggling your code around a bit, change anything you think might be a common cause of the problem.

+Run, run and run your code again.
+Python lends itself to a fast development cycle of coding iteratively: write code, run code, code fails, fix code, code works, write more code, code fails again, fix code again, rinse and repeat.
+This trail-and-error approach is a good way to learn what works and what doesn't, and develop your programmer's intuition.

 ### Using these tutorial files

 1. Install `brew` using the terminal command